Sailor who fell overboard clung to ‘sea rubbish’ for 16 hours and survived

 Despite his determination to pull through, Perevertilov said that as the hours slowly passed, he began to lose hope of ever being found.
 While bobbing up and down in both the cold and dark, and later in the morning’s searing heat, he found himself using the time to reflect on his life.

-Back on the ship he had tumbled from, crew members studied Perevertilov’s work logs to try toto pinpoint the coordinates of where he was last certified as on board.
+Back on the ship he had tumbled from, crew members studied Perevertilov’s work logs to try to pinpoint the coordinates of where he was last certified as on board.

 Distress calls were made to surrounding ships, and the French navy assisted in the hunt, along with a French meteorological service that worked to map a possible drift path.
 The ship’s captain continued to hunt for the missing crew member, running various search patterns and steering the ship back around to find him.